PUSD Parent Leadership Groups

 Parents and adult caregivers of PUSD students can get involved and make a positive impact on school improvement by joining school and district leadership groups.
 Parents and members of the public are invited and welcome to attend meetings of meetings of district and school advisory committees, which are open to the public.

 - The California Education Code requires a functioning DELAC in which at least 51 percent of the members are parents of English Learners.
 All official DELAC members must be members of a school ELAC.
-The DELAC advises the district and provides an annual training for ELAC officers on their roles and responsibilities.
-Meetings are held the third Monday of most months, 6:30 to 8:30 p.m., Edison Professional Development Center, located at 119 W. Palm St., Altadena.
-Chair: Maria Hernandez Staff Contact: Language Assessment & Development Department
+The DELAC advises the district and provides an annual training for the ELAC officers on their roles and responsibilities.
+Meetings are generally held the third Monday of most months, 6:00 to 8:00 p.m., at the Ed Center.
+Please click on the schedule HERE, to see the dates for the school year.
+You may also contact Maria Chavez, ELAC & DELAC Liason, at email@example.com or contact: Language Assessment & Development Department

 - Parent Advisory Committee members represent the student groups targeted by California's Local Control Funding Formula (LCFF) and review and comment on the district’s annual Local Control Accountability Plan (LCAP) as mandated by state law.
 Members serve three-year terms.